 - your speeds are slower;

 - your partner seems to know a lot about what you are doing, where you are, who you are talking to online, through emails, texts and calls.

-- Install anti-spyware protection on all your devices to help block spyware (see Women's Privacy & Security Toolkit for advice and instructions).
+- Install anti-spyware protection on all your devices to help block spyware (see Women’s Technology Safety & Privacy Toolkit for advice and instructions).

 - Check your computer to make sure that a keylogger (device that records every keystroke made on your computer) hasn't been installed between the keyboard and the computer.

 - Create a new email account that does not feature your name.
 For example use [email protected]ail.com, but not [email protected] Most of the free email service providers (e.g. google mail) will allow you to create multiple email accounts, but make sure they are not linked (i.e. if asked to link the new account to an existing one, say ‘no').
 Use this new email for all safety planning such as setting up any new bank accounts or contacting Centrelink.
 If you need to use another email to verify your identity, use a trusted friend or family member's email and avoid any emails or phone numbers your partner may have access to.

 - Trust your gut feeling – If you think your partner somehow has access to the information in your new email account, set up another new email account on a safe device.